ryo33/code-block-info/README.md

 - `func` A function which is called with the informations

 ### `begin([category], info)`
-Push the information to the stack.
+Pushes the information to the stack.

 ### `end([category], info)`
-Pop the information from the stack.
+Pops the information from the stack.

 ## Using in a library
 You should prevent conflicts by using the `category` argument.